SCCM Third-Party Software Updates Step-by-Step Troubleshooting Process Guide

 Author

-Anoop is Microsoft MVP!
-He is a Solution Architect in enterprise client management with over 17 years of experience (calculation done in 2018).
-He is Blogger, Speaker, and Local User Group HTMD Community leader.
+Anoop C Nair is Microsoft MVP!
+He is a Device Management Admin with more than 20 years of experience (calculation done in 2021) in IT.
+He is a Blogger, Speaker, and Local User Group HTMD Community leader.
 His main focus is on Device Management technologies like SCCM 2012, Current Branch, and Intune.
-He writes about ConfigMgr, Windows 11, Windows 10, Azure AD, Microsoft Intune, Windows 365, AVD, etc…..…
+He writes about ConfigMgr, Windows 11, Windows 10, Azure AD, Microsoft Intune, Windows 365, AVD, etc

 1. Hey Anoop, is there any easy way to update a password protected BIOS and Bitlocker enabled system using Third party catalog.
 I’ve been trying a step in TS ” Install software Updates” to install the BIOS updates by making them available.
 I also add steps to remove BIOS password and suspend Bitlocker( with reboot count 1) in the TS prior running this step.
 But i’m afraid this method will still go uncontrolled as we don’t want BIOS to be flashed with bitlocker on.